macstens/symfony-addressbook/README.md

     https://github.com/macstens/symfony-addressbook

-2. Run installation scripts to install composer, create database based on fixtures data already provided, install yarn packages and create first encore webpack build
+2. Run installation scripts to install composer, create database based on fixtures data already provided, install yarn packages and create first encore webpack build.
+Note: skip all questions by composer as a local environment will be created and everything else is already set in the config files.

 	sh bin/install.sh